Graduate Research Assistant

 Linear feature extraction at the presence of nonlinear dependencies among the data is a fundamental challenge in unsupervised learning.
 We propose using a Gram-Schmidt (GS) type orthogonalization process over function spaces in order to detect and remove redundant dimensions.
 Specifically, by applying the GS process over a family of functions which presumably captures the nonlinear dependencies in the data, we construct a series of covariance matrices that can either be used to identify new large-variance directions, or to remove those dependencies from the principal components.
 In the former case, we provide information-theoretic guarantees in terms of entropy reduction.
 In the latter, we prove that under certain assumptions the resulting algorithms detect and remove nonlinear dependencies whenever those dependencies lie in the linear span of the chosen function family.
 Both proposed methods extract linear features from the data while removing nonlinear redundancies.
 We provide simulation results on synthetic and real-world datasets which show improved performance over state-of-the-art feature extraction algorithms.

 Supervised feature selection is essential for improving model interpretability and predictive performance, particularly in high-dimensional settings where irrelevant and redundant features can degrade classification accuracy.
-In this paper, we propose Supervised Gram-Schmidt Feature Selection (SGFS), a novel algorithm that iteratively selects features by leveraging the Gram-Schmidt (GS) orthogonalization process in function spaces.
-SGFS constructs an orthonormal basis of functions such that each selected feature maximally contributes to the classification task via the Bayes predictor.
-At each iteration, the algorithm updates the feature space by removing the projections of the remaining features onto the previously selected orthonormal functions, thereby identifying the feature that minimizes the Bayes error rate.
-By operating in function space, SGFS effectively captures nonlinear dependencies among features.
+In this paper, we propose Bayes Error Driven Iterative Supervised Feature Selection (B-ISFS), a novel algorithm that iteratively selects features by leveraging the Gram-Schmidt orthogonalization process in function spaces.
+B-ISFS constructs an orthonormal basis of functions such that each selected feature maximally contributes to the classification task via the Bayes predictor.
+At each iteration, the algorithm updates the feature space by removing the projections of the remaining features onto the previously selected orthonormal functions, thereby identifying the feature that minimizes the Bayes misclassification error.
+By operating in function space, B-ISFS effectively captures nonlinear dependencies among features.
 We evaluate the proposed method on real-world datasets and demonstrate its superiority in classification accuracy compared to state-of-the-art feature selection techniques.

 Reliable uncertainty quantification is essential in time-series prediction, particularly in high-stakes domains such as healthcare, finance, and energy systems, where predictive errors may lead to significant consequences.
 While conformal prediction (CP) provides finite-sample coverage under minimal assumptions, its extension to dependent data, such as autoregressive (AR) models, remains challenging.
 This paper introduces Conformal Prediction for Autoregressive Models (CPAM), a computationally efficient and theoretically grounded framework that integrates split conformal prediction with classical time-series methods.
 CPAM combines Yule-Walker estimation, autoregressive order selection guided by the Akaike Information Criterion, and residual-based calibration to construct prediction intervals with provable marginal coverage guarantees.
 The procedure is analytically tractable, avoids model refitting, and scales efficiently to large datasets.
 Empirical evaluations on both synthetic and real-world time series, including wind power and solar irradiance, demonstrate that CPAM consistently achieves empirical coverage close to the nominal target.